-In this strong Austin real estate market, we often hear about multiple offers, homes selling for more than asking price and cash buyers.
-What we don’t hear about too much, but happens more than you think, are “low ball” offers.
+In this changing Austin real estate market, we often hear about multiple offers, homes selling for more than asking price and cash buyers.
+What we don’t hear about too much, but happens more than you think now that the market is in flux, are “low ball” offers.
 Even in a booming Austin real estate market, you have buyers who are looking to test the market and gauge how desperate a seller is.
 The question many sellers ask is, should I respond to a low ball offer?

 Understand Why a Buyer Writes a Low Ball Offer

 The first step is to understand why a buyer writes a low ball offer.
 In my experience, it is for two reasons – either they are clueless about the state of the Austin housing market, or they are trying to test how desperate a seller is.
 A buyer wants to buy your house for the least amount of money possible, just as a seller wants to sell their house for the most money possible.
 If some buyers don’t feel the fear of loss (i.e. in a competitive multiple offer situation), they decide to make a low offer and test a seller’s response.
 After all, in their mind, they have nothing but time to get serious.
 No one must be interested in this house.
 It has been on the market for a whole 5 days, you know!